 Not convinced?
-Let me show you a real life honest photo from what our kitchen counter looked like when it was actually in use AFTER the dishwasher failed and was removed and what life was really like.
+Let me show you a real life, no holds barred, honest photo from what our kitchen counter looked like, when it was actually in use AFTER the dishwasher failed.

 No one lives perfectly.
 No one.
 Even if it appears they do.